How Much Does Decomposed Granite Cost in 2025?

 Decomposed Granite Cost per Ton

-The cost for a ton of basic decomposed granite is $60 on average.
-A cubic yard of half-inch decomposed granite weighs about three tons, but this weight will decrease as the size of the gravel increases.
+The average cost for a ton of basic decomposed granite is $60.
+A cubic yard of half-inch decomposed granite weighs approximately three tons; however, this weight decreases as the size of the gravel increases.

 Budgeting for Decomposed Granite

-Decomposed granite is a cost-effective way to surface your driveway, paths, or garden beds compared to stone pavers or concrete.
+Decomposed granite is a cost-effective alternative to stone pavers or concrete for surfacing driveways, paths, or garden beds.
 Here are a few ways to further reduce your project costs when it’s time to call a local granite and paving professional:

-• Calculate how much crushed granite you need and purchase it beforehand to reduce labor and transportation costs.
+• Calculate the amount of crushed granite you need and purchase it in advance to minimize labor and transportation costs.

 • Choose the right granite for your needs—save the more expensive, durable options like stabilized or resin-coated crushed granite for driveways and paths, and use natural granite where appropriate.